-We will report individual participant data in terms of their pre- and post- stimulation values for primary outcomes.
+We will report individual participant data in terms of their pre- and post- stimulation values for both the active and sham stimulation condition for primary outcomes.

 9.4.9 EXPLORATORY ANALYSES

 Exploratory analyses we may pursue include testing whether stimulation targeting predicts individual differences in the strength of stimulation effects.
 We will pursue this question through E-field modeling - a method which estimates the strength of local stimulation based on the actual coil placement and individual participants' brain morphology.
 We may also ask whether the area in which actual stimulation intensity was the strongest lies within functional connectivity network parcellations and whether that relates to the strength of stimulation effects on behavior.